L3vin/azure-docs/articles/cognitive-services/metrics-advisor/how-tos/onboard-your-data.md

 Next you'll input a set of parameters to connect your time-series data source.
 * **Source Type**: The type of data source where your time series data is stored.
 * **Granularity**: The interval between consecutive data points in your time series data.
 Currently Metrics Advisor supports: Yearly, Monthly, Weekly, Daily, Hourly, and Custom.
-The lowest interval The customization option supports is 60 seconds.
+The lowest interval The customization option supports is 300 seconds.
+If you have requirement to support even lower granularity, please contact us.
   * **Seconds**: The number of seconds when *granularityName* is set to *Customize*.
 * **Ingest data since (UTC)**: The baseline start time for data ingestion. *startOffsetInSeconds* is often used to add an offset to help with data consistency.